Mahsa-a/xgb_hyperparam/README.md

-# xgb_hyperparam
-Wrapper over xgb.cv with tweedie loss function for hyperparameter tuning using Bayesian optimization
+This directory contains a wrapper over xgb.cv with tweedie loss function for hyperparameter tuning using Bayesian optimization.